-Her internship and post doctoral work wasat the Center for Multicultural Human Services (CMHS) in Falls Church, Virginia.
+•Internship and post doctoral work was at the Center for Multicultural Human Services (CMHS) in Falls Church, Virginia.
 During that time she was a service provider under the federally funded Program for Survivors of Torture and Tracking (PSTT), as well as the state funded Leadership, Education, Achievement, and Diversity (LEAD) program for adolescents.

-In 2007, Dr. Aboul-Hosn relocated to Kuwait and since then, she has been in private practice conducting therapy and assessments for individuals and families.
+•Relocated to Kuwait where she has been in private practice conducting therapy and assessments for individuals and families.
 She works with children, adolescents, and adults from varying cultural backgrounds who experience emotional and behavioral difficulties, by providing individual, couples, and family psychotherapy.
 She also specializes in psychological and educational assessments to identify personality, behavioral and/ or intellectual difficulties that impact functioning.

-Additionally, Dr. Aboul-Hosn is a co-active trained coach from the Coaching Training Institute (CTI).
-This coupled with her background in psychotherapy and assessments allots her the opportunity to engage in corporate trainings for various institutions and organizations in an effort to promote healthy environments for individuals and groups.
+•A co-active trained coach from the Coaching Training Institute (CTI).
+She engages in corporate trainings for various institutions and organizations in an effort to promote healthy environments for individuals and groups.

 |Abstract: The implications of gender differences and choice of coping strategies on levels of self esteem among adolescents living in Kuwait||View|